Piker-Alpha/macosxbootloader/README.md

 License
 -------

-My work is licensed under [the Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/)
+My work is licensed under [the Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/) and as such you must add a link to this license.
+Even if you only use a download link.
+Also note the term "NonCommercial" because I don't want to see my work end up anywhere else but here.

 Note: "Tiamo" released his work under a [BSD-3-Clause license](http://opensource.org/licenses/BSD-3-Clause)